-Air Fryer Smashed Brussels Sprouts have a crispy texture and tang of balsamic vinegar.
+Smashed Brussel Sprouts in the air fryer have a pleasantly crispy texture and bright tang of balsamic vinegar.
 They're a delicious addition to a pork chop dinner or any other time you're looking for a perfect side dish.

 A sprinkle of parmesan cheese brings a unique flavor you're gonna love in under 20 minutes!